arras-energy/gridlabd-old/README.md

 ## Windows WSL

+Generally, running HiPAS GridLAB-D on Docker is preferred because it is usually faster.
+You can build, install, and run GridLAB-D in WSL as well by doing the following:

 1) Open PowerShell as administrator
 2) Run `wsl` (the Debian distro is preferred, but Ubuntu should work also)
 3) Change directory to `/usr/local/src`